 Every Dog is Different

-In this article, we take a very hard look at your dog’s nutritional requirements.
+In this article, we take a very hard look at your dog's nutritional needs.
 This is a great starting point as you try to determine the best food for your dog.
-Since this article is so in depth, here is a table of contents to help you navigate:

 Not all carnivores are the same, and dogs fall into a unique category of carnivores.